Admissions for K-12 Program

 - The child should understand that his parents have delegated their authority to the school.
 Therefore, he is subject to the instruction and discipline of the teachers and Principal in their prescribed roles at PCA.

-- Interviews with applicants and families are scheduled after a pre-application is received.
+- Interviews with applicants and families are scheduled after an Application for Admission is received.

 - Birth certificate (all students)